Snow is in the forecast here in Wisconsin, which means it's Soup Season!

 Directions:

-Add the bacon to a large stock pot over medium heat, partially cook the bacon, and then leave it in the pot.
-Add 2 Tbsp. of butter, the onion, carrots, and celery, and saute until tender.
+Add the bacon to a large stock pot and partially cook it over medium heat, then leave the bacon in the pot and add 2 Tbsp. of butter, the onion, carrots, and celery, and saute until tender.

-Add the kielbasa, potato, and cabbage.
+Add the ham or kielbasa, potatoes, cabbage, and herbs.
 Saute 2 minutes.
-Add the chicken stock and thyme.
+Add the chicken stock and 1 tsp. of black pepper.
 Stir and simmer for 20 minutes.

-Melt 6 Tbsp. of butter, add 1/2 cup flour, stir to combine - it will form into crumbles.
-Then slowly add about 1/8 cup of warm stock from the soup pot, stirring constantly, until it forms a thick paste.
+Melt 6 Tbsp. of butter in a saute pan and then add 1/2 cup flour.
+Stir to combine.
+Then slowly add 1/4 cup of the hot stock from the soup pot, stirring constantly, until it forms a thin paste.

-Salt and pepper to taste.
-Do NOT add any salt until you taste the soup - the butter, bacon, and meat is already salty and oversalting will ruin this soup.
+Do NOT add any salt until you taste the soup - the bacon and ham is already salty and over-salting will ruin this soup.